 Applicants to the Ph.D. in Molecular Biosciences Program must have a minimum of a B.S. in a basic or applied science, although preference may be given to M.S. level applicants.

-- A completed application for admission to the AState Graduate School (or to the Office of International Programs for international students).
+- A completed online application for admission to the AState Graduate School (or to the Office of International Programs for international students).
 Forms are available directly from the Graduate Admissions webpage and the International Admissions webpage.

 - One copy of official transcripts of all previous undergraduate and graduate course work attempted, to be sent directly from the institution(s) previously attended.
-The Graduate School will compute the graduate GPA by counting all graduate courses completed, including any repeated courses.

 - A personal statement (maximum of two pages) describing the student’s academic and research goals.
-Applicants are encouraged to identify areas of research interest as well as possible research mentors within the faculty of the Molecular Biosciences Program.

 - Graduate Record Examination (GRE) scores for the Verbal, Analytical and Quantitative tests.
 Minimum combined Verbal and Quantitative scores must be 1000 (old scoring system).
 Tests using the new scoring system require a minimum of 150 on both the verbal & quantitative.